Viy (2014 film)

 The film is directed by Oleg Stepchenko, based on the first manuscript of Nikolai Gogol.
-The film has been in production since December 2005 and stopped several times due to lack of funding.
-In October 2012, the filming was completed.
+The film had been in production by Film Group and Marins Group Entertainment since December 2005 and stopped several times due to lack of funding.
+In October 2012, the filming was completed and released by NBC Universal Russia.
 Viy was a huge commercial success, even breaking a record for opening weekend in Russia, but was met with mixed reviews.